-Potential dust emission sources during the construction phase of the Proposed Project include upgrading of existing access tracks and construction of new access roads, turbine foundations and the proposed onsite 38kV substation.
+Potential dust emission sources during the construction phase of the Proposed Project include upgrading of existing access tracks and construction of new access roads, turbine foundations and substation.
 The entry and exit of construction vehicles from the site may result in the transfer of mud to the public road, particularly if the weather is wet.
 This may cause nuisance to residents and other road users.
 These impacts will be imperceptible and short-term in duration.

 An increase in dust and exhaust emissions has the potential to cause a nuisance to Sensitive Receptors in the immediate vicinity of the Proposed Project site.
-The entry and exit of construction vehicles from the core of the Proposed Project may result in the transfer of mud to the public road, particularly if the weather is wet.
+The entry and exit of construction vehicles from the Proposed Wind Farm may result in the transfer of mud to the public road, particularly if the weather is wet.
 This may cause nuisance to residents and other road users.
 These impacts will have a short-term, slight, negative impact on air quality.
 The potential dust impacts that may occur during the construction phase of the Proposed Project are further described in Chapter 10: Air Quality.

-The majority of aggregate material for the construction of roads and turbine bases will be sourced from StoneDirect.ie in Broadford Co.
-Clare, approximately 5km west of the Proposed Project site, therefore limiting the distance needed to transport this material to the Proposed Project.
+The majority of aggregate material for the construction of roads and turbine bases will be sourced locally, such as from Kilcarrig Quarries Ltd. in the townland of Powerstown, Co.
+Carlow, approximately 11.1km to the Proposed Project site, therefore limiting the distance needed to transport this material to the Proposed Project.
 Truck wheels will be washed to remove mud and dirt before leaving.
 All plant and materials vehicles shall be stored in the compound area or other dedicated areas.
 Areas of excavation will be kept to a minimum, and stockpiling will be minimised by coordinating excavation, spreading and compaction.
 Construction traffic will be restricted to defined routes and a speed limit will be implemented.